 There are dozens of beaches in and around Novalja, and they are all first-rate.
 We would single out two beaches.

 The first one is Zrće, located around 3 kilometres away from the centre of the town.
 Zrće is the top beach party place in this part of Europe.
-Every year there are dozens of festival of electronic music held on the beach.
-You can find updated events on official website of Zrce
+Every year there are dozens of festivals of electronic music held on the beach.
+You can find updated events on official website of Zrce.

 The second one is located in the north of the town, at the entrance to the place called Stara Novalja.